AboutAbout Lake Worth ISD

 Lake Worth ISD serves a diverse and fast-growing community, and while keeping pace with the ever-changing landscape the district holds true to its history of excellence.

 The District serves more than 3,500 students in Tarrant County.
-With three Elementary Schools, one Intermediate School, one Middle School, and one High School, Lake Worth ISD enjoys a diverse student population and strong community partnerships.
+With one Early Learning Academy, three Elementary Schools, one Middle School, and one High School, Lake Worth ISD enjoys a diverse student population and strong community partnerships.

 Lake Worth ISD employs more than 500 staff members.
 Everything Lake Worth ISD employees do is focused on providing an exceptional educational experience for students whether it be teaching in the classroom, maintaining the facilities our students use or offering support and guidance for students and staff alike.